adm410/Unit-Converter/README.md

 Unit Converter can be accessed using this [link](https://adm410.github.io/Unit-Converter/).

-## Updates in V2
+## Updates in V2.1

-- Added [link](https://adm410.github.io/Unit-Converter/) to Github page.

-- Updated Visuals.
+- Tweaked Visuals.

-- Tweaked Favicons.
+- Updated Favicons.

-- Fixed Bugs.

 ## Screenshots